 As always in South Africa, be vigilant when stopping at traffic lights.
 Although the risk of any car robberies happening does decrease as you leave Cape Town.

 Watch out for roaming wildlife.
-A real hazard across the whole country is wandering animals such as baboons, ostriches, tortoises and hares.
+A real hazard across the whole of South Africa is wandering animals such as baboons, ostriches, tortoises and hares.
 Even antelope may suddenly come bounding from the side of the road.
 Drive carefully and slow down when you see the signs showing animals when doing day trips from Cape Town.

 Remember to keep spare change at hand for toll roads.
 Many of these don’t accept foreign credit cards so keep some South African rand for this.